osoftteam/googleQt/README.md

 The API is based on asynchronous and blocking functions.
 Blocking functions return unique_ptr of typed objects using move semantics or raise exceptions in case of error.
 The asynchronous functions are organized around GoogleTask object, similar to QNetworkReply.

 googleQt is about concurrent processing, not parallel.
 That means library offers set of classes with asynchronous functions that are executed in free time slots of same thread where they are initiated.
 No parallel threads are created and to thread synchronizations are needed.
 The library encourages recursive calls when chaining of asynchronous operations are needed - it simplifies code and allows cleaner implementations.
-Sample of asynchronous chaining can be demonstrated in following sample:
+The asynchronous chaining can be demonstrated in following sample:
 ```
 Problem: download last N message with attachments.